 One common tactic which some people use to encourage healthy eating is turning mealtimes into a mini buffet.
 Your family might already run things like this; if so, keep it up!
 Here, I’m talking about putting out the food in a few large bowls with serving utensils, and letting everyone take the things they want.
 I know this ties in with my last point pretty closely, but this specific way of serving meals has a couple of more advantages.
 When your kids are picking the food themselves, they’ll become used to reaching for healthier foods, and making their own decisions about what to eat.
 Furthermore, it will cut down on your children taking a large chunk out of one baked potato and then leaving the rest.
 Instead, at the end of a meal, you can just put plates over whatever’s left and pop them in the fridge.
 Again, this whole process will encourage your kids to set their own limits as to how much they eat.

 When you’re trying to create a healthy diet, whether for a child or an adult, it’s always important to make variety a priority.
 If the current scheme of things isn’t giving your children all they need to grow healthily, then start changing this bit by bit.
 Slowly add dishes to your family meals which are rich in their variety of food groups.
 Proteins, vegetables, fruits, dairy, grains and fat should all be included.
 Of course, if your household is vegetarian or vegan, you can always find substitutes for eggs, dairy and so forth.
 We’re now seeing an increasing amount of Hampton Creek products and other vegan produce hitting the stores.
 The emphasis on variety shouldn’t just stop at mealtimes though.
-Nutritionists recommend that you try to span a few different food groups when it comes to snacking as well.
+Nutritionists recommend that you try to span a few different food groups when it comes to snacking as well and you can find more healthy fruit snack options very easily these days.
 This will not only ensure your children’s bodies are getting all the nutrients they need, but also encourage them to eat more healthy foods.
 When there’s more choice on offer, your kids will feel more interested in making their plates more varied.